-Although this is just for fun, it also showcases the fact that there are journals for every possible thing you can imagine.
+Although this is just for fun, it also showcases that there are journals for everything you can imagine.

 A Journal For Everything

-Journaling is a great habit to get into, regardless of why you are choosing to start.
-Hopefully, this post gave you some awesome inspiration and ideas on why you should start journaling.
+Journaling is a great habit to get into, regardless of why you choose to start.
+Hopefully, this post gave you fabulous inspiration and ideas on why you should start journaling.

 The best thing about journaling is that there’s something for everyone.
 There is a specific journal type to fit many different needs.
 There may even be more niche journals that we haven’t yet discovered!